StewAlexander-com/File_Cleanup/README.md

 ## Quick Start

 Fastest path: download the desktop app for your OS (no Python/Flask needed):
-- macOS: [Mac-File-Cleanup.zip](https://github.com/StewAlexander-com/File_Cleanup/releases/download/v3.5/Mac-File-Cleanup.zip) — unzip, then double-click `Mac File Cleanup.app`
+- macOS: [Mac-File-Cleanup.zip](https://github.com/StewAlexander-com/File_Cleanup/releases/download/v4.0/Mac-File-Cleanup.zip) — unzip, then double-click `Mac File Cleanup.app`
   ⚠️ **First run**: If you see a security warning, see [First Run Instructions (macOS)](#first-run-instructions-macos) below.
-- Windows: [Win-File-Cleanup.exe](https://github.com/StewAlexander-com/File_Cleanup/releases/download/v3.5/Win-File-Cleanup.exe) — double-click to run
+- Windows: See [Building Windows Releases](#building-windows-releases) below to build from source, or use the CLI/TUI interfaces directly

 Prefer the CLI instead?
 Use the commands below.